AgileSoftLabs Logo

 The Remix-React Router Convergence

-In late 2024, Remix officially merged with React Router to become React Router v7.
-This consolidation brought Remix's groundbreaking patterns—loaders, actions, nested routing—into the mainstream React Router used by millions of developers.
-For enterprise teams, this means Remix's innovations are now accessible whether you're building an SPA or a server-rendered application.
+In late 2024, Remix officially merged with React Router to become React Router v7 — bringing Remix's patterns (loaders, actions, nested routing) into the mainstream React Router used by millions of developers.

 Loaders and Actions: Route-Based Data Flow